Skip to main content

 Handling Household Hazardous Waste at Home

-• Buy only the amount you will use.
-Share products with neighbors or others so less is purchased overall.
+• Share products with neighbors or others so less is purchased overall.

 • Follow label directions and use only what is needed.